Scene XIII. Seven Wonders

-She was surrounded by false people and he thought her content.
-But the world wavered when she looked out in the distance and he would tighten its leash by pushing forward those 'precious' people.
+She was surrounded by false creations and he thought her content.
+But the world wavered when she looked out in the distance and he would tighten its leash by pushing forward those people precious to her.
 Yet sometimes she would walk past them, eyes concentrating on a figure she no longer knew.
 The world obeyed her wishes and formed a shadow of Noel Kreiss.

 Just when she was trying to grasp its identity, Caius vanquished the shadow and directed her to look at the mirror where she backed away in terror.

 It was incomplete.
 He needed to keep watch of Serah Farron's dream or she'd awaken.
 They did anyway.
 They were doing this for the future to be with their loved ones in a stable world, yet Caius knew everything.

 ((No one would believe them capable of it))

 "Are you two...?"

 Serah merely narrowed her eyes with her lips set.
 Noel shifted on his feet and raised a brow, a hand going to his hip.